How Appraisers Determine the Value of Northwest Valley Properties

 The Process of Determining the Value

-And that’s how appraisers determine the value of Northwest Valley properties.
+So, that’s how appraisers determine the value of Northwest Valley properties.
 Still, there’s more that goes into it – especially such subjective matters as soiled carpets and odors – and you can even challenge an appraisal you think is too low.